vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

 Configuring the FastRTPS Middleware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. deprecated:: 3.4.6
+   The FastRTPS middleware is deprecated and will be removed in the future.
+   Use VAsio instead.

 FastRTPS offers many configuration options.
 The most common ones can be directly
 configured via the IbConfig.json.
 Detailed, fine grained FastRTPS configuration